doridori/doridori.github.io/_posts/2015-02-15-android-security-the forgetful-keystore.md

 | PASS               | N/A  | T   | T    | T       |
 | PATTERN            | N/A  | T   | T    | T       |

 More N/As on this one as `.setEncryptionRequired()` will throw if you try to create a keypair with a NONE state.

+The user will not be able to revery to NONE until selecting 'Clear Credentials' from the security menu.
+On my N5 uninstalling the test app did not allow setting to NONE until a manual clear.

 **EDIT** It seems that there are still issues on 5 when using non-primary user accounts, which seems to behave like older OS versions and will still wipe the keystore :( See [this bug](https://code.google.com/p/android/issues/detail?id=61989#c21)